By Mat, Last updated: November 16, 2019

-But please don't worry, we will introduce you how to solve the iMessage application problems below.
+But please don't worry, we will introduce you to how to fix several iMessage issues in iOS 11/12 or even iOS 13 below.

 Part 1: Possible Reasons for iMessage Issues after iOS 11/12 Update.Part 2: Common Solutions for iMessage Issues.Part 3.
 The last way to fix the imessage issuesVideo Guide: How to Fix Several iMessage Issues on iPhonePart 4: Conclusion